 The Wavelength Winter Festival 2021 – Fourth Saturday Finale!

 9 PM – Beverly Glenn-Copeland (Halifax – Canadian composer and songwriting legend)

 8 PM – Witch Prophet (Toronto – Ethiopian/Eritrean trip-hop phenom, 2020 Polaris Prize short-listed)

 7 PM – Shabason, Krgovic & Harris (Toronto/Vancouver – Pitchfork-acclaimed New Age art-pop trio)

 Save the month!
-4 shows, one each Saturday evening!
+4 shows, four shows in February!

 ALL AGES // FREE